 Comprehensive veterinary exams are the foundation of good health.
 Your kitten's first exam should take place as soon as possible after adoption.
-If possible, schedule a stop by AMC on your way home from the adoption center (or breeder).
+If possible, schedule an appointment at AMC on your way home from the adoption center (or breeder).
 Your kitten should have exams every three weeks until he has completed his kitten wellness series at 16 weeks of age (or older). * Up to four exams may be needed if your kitten is very young at the time of adoption.

 FIV & FeLK Testing

-All kittens should be tested for the deadly Feline Leukemia and Feline Immunodeficiency Viruses before or at the time of adoption.
+All kittens should be tested for Feline Leukemia and Feline Immunodeficiency Viruses before or at the time of adoption.